The Red-throated Parrot Finch

 Both the cock and hen are a bright, solid grassy green with a bright red head, throat, rump and tail.
 The beak is black and the legs are brownish horn.
 The juvenile is a more drab green with orange-carmine on its rump and tail and a hint of red on its head and throat.
 The juvenile's bill is at first amber yellow with a dark tip.

-Mutations include pied and seagreen (this mutation causes the green areas to become seagreen and the red areas to become more orange in color).
+• Seagreen (this mutation causes the green areas to become seagreen and the red areas to become more orange in color)

 Sexing

 The cock will sing a longer more drawn out trill than the hen.
-The cock may have slightly more red on top of his head, but this method of sexing is often unreliable.
+The cock may have slightly more vibrant and extensive red on top of his head and/or throat, but this method of sexing is often unreliable.
+The red on the hen's face does not extend behind the eye.
+The red on her rump may be less intense, and her belly may not "glisten" as much in the sunlight.

 Song

-The song is described as a simple strophe composed of numerous repetitions of a single element.
+The song is described as a simple strophe composed of numerous repetitions of a single element (single whistling note repeated).

 Pictures